elaforge/karya/doc/overview.md

 It uses its own score format.
 One way to look at it is a 2D language for expressing music along with an editor for that language.
-The score language has a built-in library of notation and has basic means for defining new notation, but more complicated notation is defined in haskell.
+The score language has a built-in library of notation and has basic means for defining new notation, but more complicated notation is defined in Haskell.
 The idea is to have a standard library, but also be able to define notation specific to your score.
-The editor is graphical but also uses a haskell REPL for configuration, automation, and extension.
+The editor is graphical but also uses a Haskell REPL for configuration, automation, and extension.
 If you're familiar with Amiga-style trackers, it looks somewhat similar, but fundamentally it's closer to a programming language.

 The primary backend is MIDI, though it can also produce lilypond if you restrict yourself to the subset of notation that can be translated to staff notation.
-It doesn't record audio or host VSTs, but you can use a DAW to host VSTs and effect, and record tracks.
+It doesn't record audio or host VSTs, but you can use a DAW to host VSTs and record or bounce tracks.
 You can sync with MTC and MMC to record live audio, but I haven't tested that much yet.

 I develop on OS X.  It should theoretically work on linux, and there is a JACK backend, but I haven't done much testing there.